 For whatever reason, there’s a not-insignificant portion of the frequent flyer community that finds invitation-only status with US airlines to be sexy.
 I’ve gotta be honest, I don’t really get it.
-Is there any other context in which overpaying for the pleasure of indulging in a turkey pastrami sandwich, cubed cheese, and cheap chardonnay, is considered appealing?
+Is there any other context in which overpaying for the pleasure of indulging in American’s domestic first class catering, lounge cubed cheese, and cheap chardonnay, is considered appealing?

 Arguably the most well known invitation-only airline status is American Airlines’ Concierge Key, as it was a major theme of the popular 2009 movie “Up In The Air,” starring George Clooney.

 What is Concierge Key status really?
 How do you earn Concierge Key, and what are the benefits?
 How many Concierge Key members are there?
 The truth is that there’s little published information out there about the status, but lots of data points.